How to Patent Artwork: Everything You Need to Know

 The application must be accompanied by drawings, schematics, illustrations, or photos of the artwork.
 This is the most pivotal component of a design patent application because the artwork is usually visual.

-In completing the design patent application, include your name, the title of artwork, and a succinct outline of the artwork's use, which will usually be "decorative."
+In completing the design patent application, include your name, the title of the artwork, and a succinct outline of the artwork's use, which will usually be "decorative."
 Include any existing artwork-related design patents in the Information Disclosure Statement.
 If you have received any subsidies from the federal government, make sure you include that.

 The irony is that, on one hand, you must be succinct, but on the other, you must expound on the “composition structure or medium” of the artwork.

 More often than not, you'll need professional schematics or graphics technicians, a technical writer, and a patent attorney to successfully navigate your design pattern application from concept to commercial viability.

 If you have questions about how to complete the USPTO's Design patent application, you can call the Washington, D.C., office at 866-217-9197.
 They will have people on hand to answer your questions.

 As in most cases, in dealing with most bureaucracies, if you can present them with a question they haven't heard and answered before, it's a good sign you that you just may be on the way to getting a patent.

 That is, of course, if you've done due diligence.
 If you haven't, you'll be apprised of those shortfalls in short order.

 The Real Cost

 There is a trade-off in publicizing your artwork.
-Publication makes your artwork more accessible to others, so it will be easier for them to duplicate it without your consent.
+The publication makes your artwork more accessible to others, so it will be easier for them to duplicate it without your consent.
 This could happen without your knowledge.
 By the time you discover your artwork is being used and distributed without your authorization, it is often too late.

 In fact, you could be sued for claiming someone else is using your design.
 It happens all the time.